2020-2023

 4.3.1 Use of School Buildings

 The Association is allowed the use of school buildings for meetings, provided that such use shall be restricted to reasonable times and shall not interfere with or interrupt normal school operations.
-For general Association membership meetings, whenever possible, prior notice shall be given the superintendent or designee a minimum of three (3) working days in advance of the meeting.
-Said notification shall be given on a building usage form in the building where the meeting will take place.
+For general Association membership meetings, whenever possible, prior notice shall be given the Superintendent or designee a minimum of three (3) working days in advance of the meeting.

 4.3.2 Use of Employee Mailboxes/Electronic Mail System